angelvardin/issue-tracker/README.md

 # Issue tracker

- Issue tracker is a sample bug tracking system written on JSF and Primefaces.
+ Issue tracker is a sample bug tracking system developed on JSF and Primefaces.